-The growing importance of data in many fields including physical and biological sciences, and the ability to derive insight and knowledge from increasing volumes of complex data, points to the importance of advanced analytics.
-Analytics needs to be able to utilize the full range of available infrastructure, however, the coupling between tools, analytic engines and infrastructure is often rigid, thus it is often difficult to employ existing solutions for contemporary environments that they were not natively or originally designed for.
-Further, many tools were developed at a time when parallelism was not essential.
-In addition, interoperability at multiple levels remains elusive, as well as difficult, and scalable yet general-purpose and broadly applicable solutions in the form of analytic libraries and abstractions are noticeable by their absence.
+The growing importance of data is evident in many fields including physical and biological sciences, and the ability to derive insight and knowledge from increasing volumes of complex data points is essential for advanced analytics.
+Analytics needs to be able to utilize the full range of available infrastructure.
+However, the coupling between tools, analytic engines and infrastructure is often rigid, thus it is difficult to employ existing solutions for contemporary environments for which they were not natively or originally designed.
+Further, many tools were developed at a time when parallelism was not essential, while interoperability at multiple levels remains elusive.

-© 2014 ACM 1539-9087/2014/08-ART1 \$15.00 DOI: http://dx.doi.org/10.1145/0000000.0000000 1
+© 2014 ACM 1539-9087/2014/08-ART1 \$15.00 DOI:http://dx.doi.org/10.1145/0000000.0000000